Sikh Reference Library: Origin

 The Sikh Reference Library was established by the SGPC with a resolution dated 27 October 1946.
 The library had its roots in a meeting of the Sikh Historical Society under the presidency of Princess Bamba on 10 February 1945 at Khalsa College, Amritsar which established the Central Sikh library.
 The Central Sikh library was then folded into the Sikh Reference Library.

 Historical materials

-Prior to its destruction by Indian troops, the library hosted a vast collection of an estimated 20,000 literary works, including 11,107 books (another estimate puts the number of books having been 12,613), 2,500 manuscripts, 20–25 handwritten edicts (hukamnama) signed and issued by the Sikh Gurus, newspaper archives, historical letters, documents/files.
+Prior to its destruction by Indian troops, the library hosted a vast collection of an estimated 20,000 literary works, including 11,107 books (another estimate puts the number of books having been 12,613), 2,500 manuscripts, 20–25 handwritten edicts (hukamnama) signed and issued by the Sikh Gurus, newspaper archives, historical letters, and documents or files.
 It also contained handwritten manuscripts (bir) of the Guru Granth Sahib, the primary and central Sikh scripture.
 The library also held documents related to the Indian Independence Movement.
 Most of the literature was written in the Punjabi-language and related to Sikhism, but there were also Hindi, Assamese, Bengali, Sindhi, Persian, Arabic, Tibetan, English, and French works touching upon various topics.